-- (a) At all places of business in which compensated reflexology services are offered, a valid and up-to-date license issued by the certifying entity for all individuals offering compensated reflexology services shall be displayed in a prominent place. - (b) If an individual with a national certification performs reflexology services for compensation at a location outside of the reflexologist's main place of business, the reflexologist shall have on his or her person a valid, up-to-date certification card issued by the certifying entity at the time the services are performed. - (c) All public advertising designed to attract clients for reflexology services shall identify that the services will be performed by an individual holding a national certification and shall include the name of the certifying entity. - (d) No individual shall use the title "North Carolina Licensed Reflexologist" unless that individual holds a valid North Carolina Healing Arts License in reflexology issued by the
+- (a) At all places of business in which compensated reflexology services are offered, a valid and up-to-date license for all individuals offering compensated reflexology services shall be displayed in a prominent place. - (b) All public advertising designed to attract clients for reflexology services shall identify that the services will be performed by an individual holding a North Carolina Healing Arts License in reflexology. - (c) No individual shall use the title "North Carolina Licensed Reflexologist" unless that individual holds a valid North Carolina Healing Arts License in reflexology issued by the

 Commission.
 Individuals holding themselves out as North Carolina Licensed Reflexologists shall carry the identification card described in G.S.
-90-730.13(7) at all times when providing reflexology services.
+90-750.13(7) at all times when providing reflexology services.
 Individuals in violation of this subsection are subject to the penalties in G.S.
-90-730.6 or an injunction under G.S.
-90-730.7.
+90-750.6 or an injunction under G.S.
+90-750.7.

-"§ 90-730.18.
+"§ 90-750.18.
 Reciprocity.

-The Committee may direct the Commission to grant, upon application and payment of proper fees, a North Carolina Healing Arts License in reflexology to a person who has been licensed or certified to practice reflexology in another state or territory of the United States whose standards of competency are substantially equivalent to the requirements for licensure provided in this Article.
+The Committee may recommend that the Commission grant, upon application and payment of proper fees, a North Carolina Healing Arts License in reflexology to a person who has been licensed or certified to practice reflexology in another state or territory of the United States whose standards of competency are substantially equivalent to the requirements for licensure provided in this Article.

-"§ 90-730.19.
+"§ 90-750.19.
 Exemptions.

-This Part shall not apply to an individual who may apply pressure to the reflex areas on the hands, feet, and outer ears in the regular course of that individual's work, so long as (i) the individual is licensed by this State as a massage therapist, physician, chiropractor, acupuncturist, physical therapist, cosmetologist, registered nurse, or as a member of other professions licensed by the State and (ii) this application of pressure to the reflex areas on the hands, feet, and outer ears accounts for no more than twenty-five percent (25%) of that individual's work.
+This Part shall not apply to an individual who may apply pressure to the reflex areas on the hands, feet, and outer ears in the regular course of that individual's work, so long as (i) the individual is licensed by this State as a massage and bodywork therapist, physician, chiropractor, acupuncturist, physical therapist, cosmetologist, registered nurse, or as a member of other professions licensed by the State and (ii) this application of pressure to the reflex areas on the hands, feet, and outer ears accounts for no more than twenty-five percent (25%) of that individual's work.